Girl, You'll Be a Woman Soon: Neil Diamond version

 The song first appeared on Diamond's album Just for You.
 The mono and stereo versions of this song differ slightly.
 On the mono "Just For You" LP as well as on the 45, the strings do not come in until the second verse.
 It also has a slightly longer fade.
 The stereo "Just For You" LP version has a shorter fade and the strings come in on the first chorus.
-The lyrics describe a narrator romantically interested in a young woman whose friends and family disprove of him ("They never get tired of putting me down") while he urges the woman to reach her own conclusions about him ("Don't let them make up your mind").
+The lyrics describe a narrator romantically interested in a young woman whose friends and family disapprove of him ("They never get tired of putting me down") while he urges the woman to reach her own conclusions about him ("Don't let them make up your mind").

 Billboard described the single as a "sure-fire chart topper," stating that an "easy rhythm backs a soulful reading of a compelling lyric."
 Cash Box called the single a "rhythmic, mid-tempo ballad that should see lots of Top 40 play."